rchepya1/Java-AWSElasticSearch_APIGateway/README.md

 1. Create an Elastic Search domain in AWS - [Documentation](https://aws.amazon.com/elasticsearch-service/getting-started/)
 2. Create a API Gateway with Lambda function in AWS and configure right mapping templates to consume the parameters.
 [Documentation](https://docs.aws.amazon.com/apigateway/latest/developerguide/getting-started-with-lambda-integration.html)

-	Make a simple HelloWorld test to check the configurations and connectivity.
 	Update the Gateway by creating an API and a resource and configure the Method Executions like how is request consumed, integrated with Lambda and response generation.
 3. Configure the Lambda function to query on Elastic Search.
-	Data being present in the Elastic Search domain can be checked by a tool exposed by AWS - kibana URL for the Elastic Search domain created and Kibana are exposed on the overview page of the cluster on AWS console
+	Data being present in the Elastic Search domain can be checked by a tool exposed by AWS - kibana.
+	URL for the Elastic Search domain created and Kibana are exposed on the overview page of the cluster on AWS console

 Code:
 1. Convert the CSV to JSON and index the data for Elastic Search - CsvDataToIndexedJsonData.java.
 	Bulk data upload to Elastic Search is limited to the size of the file.
 So, data is chuncked and converted to JSON.
 	Once this is done, just upload each of these files.
-A shell script is available to loop over all the files - uploadAll.sh (Simple curl commands)
+A shell script is available to loop over all the files - uploadAll.sh (Simple curl commands).
 2. Put the Elastic Search domain in the code preparing the URL - ElasticSearchService.java
-3. ElasticSearchService.java is a class which consumes parameters sent by API Gateway, prepares the url for ElasticSearch by appending them, hits it and sends back the response
+3. ElasticSearchService.java is a class which consumes parameters sent by API Gateway, prepares the url for ElasticSearch by appending them, hits it and sends back the response.
 	Read the parameters from the InputStream and map it to the right queryParams and build the URL.
-	A simple HTTPURLConnection will hit the Elastic Search with the URL
+	A simple HTTPURLConnection will hit the Elastic Search with the URL.
 4. Package this as a maven project with the dependencies and upload it to the Lambda function.
 This will connect the Lambda function to ElasticSearch whenever a call is made.

 Logs can be checked in the monitoring tab of Lambda function